 One hundred candles

-Back in 2011, when the research for my book Among the Janeites took me on the Jane Austen Society of North America’s annual tour of England, our Winchester stop featured a conversation with a group of British Janeites that included collateral Austen descendant Helen Lefroy.
+Back in 2011, when the research for my book Among the Janeites took me on the Jane Austen Society of North America’s annual tour of England, our Winchester stop featured a conversation with a group of British Janeites that included Austen expert and sort-of-Austen-relative-by-marriage Helen Lefroy.

 The conversation was friendly, although I seem to recall that Lefroy was startled by one tidbit: the news that some American Janeites think Austen’s elderly mother showed an unmaternal coldness in failing to visit her daughter during the two months Jane lay dying in Winchester, sixteen miles from Chawton.